B

 Set up shared navigation in Theme Manager

-On each subsite, open Theme Manager and enter the root site URL (e.g., https://tenant.sharepoint.com/sites/intranet) in the "Navigation Source Site URL" field.
+On each subsite, open Theme Manager and enter the source site URL (e.g., https://tenant.sharepoint.com/sites/intranet) in the "Navigation Source Site URL" field under Navigation Source.
 Save with "Persist to Site" enabled.
-The Mega Menu will fetch its navigation list from that root site instead of the current subsite.
+The Mega Menu (and Footer) will fetch their lists from that site instead of the current web.

 Root site setup

-On the root site where the MegaMenuNavigation list lives, leave the Navigation Source Site URL empty in Theme Manager.
+On the root site where the MegaMenuNavigation list lives, leave Navigation Source Site URL empty in Theme Manager.
 Empty means "use this site" — the default behavior.
+The navigation list is cached for 5 minutes per source URL + list name combination.

 Troubleshooting